 Most calibration laboratory equipment and processes are sensitive to ambient temperature and relative humidity.
-Laboratory temperature and humidity are two key factors in creating ideal lab conditions.
+Laboratory temperature and humidity are two critical factors in creating ideal lab conditions.
 If the humidity is too high or low, it can affect the accuracy of sensitive tests.
-Temperature also plays a part in ensuring it does not contaminate samples.
+Temperature also plays a role in ensuring it does not contaminate samples.

-There are many organizations that outline laboratory temperature and humidity requirements.
+Many organizations outline laboratory temperature and humidity requirements.
 The reason for these guidelines is to prevent sample contamination.

 The World Health Organization has guidelines on standards.
 The International Standards Organization also requires temperature controls in primary standards laboratories.

-It should be monitored means that there is a specified interval for checking if it is meeting the acceptable range/conditions or not, and it should be recorded for the purpose of reviewing the results.
+It should be monitored means that there is a specified interval for checking if it is meeting the acceptable range/conditions, and it should be recorded to review the results.

-Furthermore, monitoring and control are not just during the calibration process but also during the storage and handling of equipment.
+Furthermore, monitoring and control are during the calibration process and the storage and handling of equipment.
 This also includes the calibration status of measuring instruments.

 First and foremost, the concern is preventing contamination.
 Improper climate control can allow for the growth of microbes and bacteria.
 Not only does the temperature and humidity affect the lab, but it affects instruments.